Schizophrenia is a psychotic disorder. It affects brain function by changing thoughts, beliefs, perceptions, judgement and behaviour.

 People with schizophrenia are sometimes victims of prejudice.
-People wrongly believe that those with the illness are aggressive or violent.
-People with schizophrenia are no more dangerous or violent than others.
-On the contrary, they are often more vulnerable to abuse.
+People wrongly believe that those with the illness are frequently aggressive or violent.
+Though, people with schizophrenia are often more vulnerable to abuse.

 To learn more about prejudices, their consequences and how to fight them, read Fighting the Stigma Surrounding Mental Illness.

 Resources are available for help and to obtain more information about schizophrenia: